WhoAmI125/RoomEscape/README.md

 -   pop up menu + question UI
 -   questions about javascript, NPM

+</br></br>

 **If You Want to Participate in Developing Room Escape**

+If you want new room and study
+- create room#.html in main directory, and create room# file and put the related source inside!

+If you want to Edit
 - Each room folder contains all the sources needed for room#.html
 - Edit the files inside the folder and apply to the room#.html in the main directory